Rock Fishing Safety Tips

-Knowing how to stay safe and what to look out for whilst rock fishing can help you to stay safe and ensure an enjoyable rock fishing experience with your friends and family.
+Knowing how to stay safe and what to look out for while you are rock fishing can help you to stay safe and ensure an enjoyable rock fishing experience with your friends and family.

 How can I stay safe while rock fishing?